sofa/sofa-core/CONTRIBUTING.md

 # Contributing Guide

-Contributing to this repo is fairly easy.
+Contributing to this repository is fairly easy.
 This document shows you how to get the project, run all provided tests and generate a production ready build.

-It also covers provided grunt tasks, that help you developing on this repo.
+It also covers provided grunt tasks, that help you developing on this repository.

 ## Dependencies